giselaortt/Tools-for-Anki/README.md

   - it shortens the readlang sentences.
 Readlang exports flashcards way too long, making learning monotonous and slow, sometimes includding several sentences in the same field.
 Here I get the shortest sentence possible.
   - adds the word in the foreing language by the side of the readlang Translation.

+### To be implemented:
+  - Integration with google translate in order to add the hole sentence translated to my flashcards.
+  - Control for the size of the setences, not to end up with 1 word sentences.

 ### How to use:
   You need to have python3 installed.